AltonXiang/AltonXiang.github.io/index.md

 I'm a M.Sc of Statistics in School of Data Science,  <a href="https://www.fudan.edu.cn/" target="_blank"> Fudan University </a>, working under the mentorship of Prof.<a href="https://scholar.google.com/citations?user=UxH6ELwAAAAJ&hl=zh-CN" target="_blank"> Rujun Jiang </a>.
 My research involves the application of fintech based on machine learning in various aspects, such as stock returns prediction and financial fraud detection.
 In addition, I am currently interested in end-to-end portfolio optimization.

 I studied international economics and trade in School of Economics, Fudan University when I was an undergraduate, so I have a deep understanding of the frontier knowledge of finance.
-The mathematical knowledge of Statistics also helps me improve my ability of quantitative analysis.
+The machine-learning and mathematical knowledge of Statistics also helps me improve my ability of quantitative analysis.

 Outside of academia, I prefer to exert my abilities in the field of quantitative investment.
 I have been an avid fan of Chelsea Football Club for over 10 years.
 I also play football frequently and once won the honor of assisting the king of the football match in the School of Economics.